Goutte/godot-addon-animated-shape-2d/addons/goutte.animated_shape_2d/README.md

 - customize a shape for each frame of your animations
 - configurable fallbacks
 - editor GUI, updated in real time
+- copy & pasting, with either shallow of deep copies
 - supports undo & redo where it matters
+- dogfed
 - extensible